dustin/gitmirror/setuphooks/README.markdown

 setuphooks is a commandline tool to set up github to notify gitmirror when a repository has changed.

+This tool is written in [go][go].
+To install it (assuming you have your go environment configured properly):

+    go get github.com/dustin/gitmirror/setuphooks

+# Usage

 ```
 Usage:
 ./setuphooks [opts] template